Interdisciplinary Coaching as a Nexus for Transforming How Institutions Support Undergraduates in STEM (iCAN)

 PI: Dr. Matthew Marino

-Co-PIs: Dr. Brian Moore, Dr. Eleazar Vasquez, Dr. Manu Banerjee
+Co-PIs: Dr. Brian Moore, Dr. Eleazar Vasquez, Dr. Manju Banerjee

 A significant need exists to increase the number of STEM majors from underrepresented populations who are entering the STEM workforce.
 Nationally, fewer than 40% of undergraduates who intend to major in a STEM field complete a STEM degree.
 Traditional institutional reform efforts focus on system-level changes in instructor behaviors and supports.
 Unfortunately, current institutional reform efforts have not had an immediate wide-scale impact on the attrition rate of STEM majors.
 This project will examine how practicing in-service teachers can use mobile technologies to coach undergraduates in STEM majors who have executive functioning difficulties (e.g., higher order cognitive abilities such as planning, problem resolution, and mental flexibility) so that they can successfully complete introductory STEM coursework.